 Using the Assignments feature

 When you create a quest objective, you can choose to enable assignments.
 When you enable assignments, which will require students to submit work to complete the task.
 Once your students have submitted their assignments, you can leave feedback for them and return a graded assignment.
+You can give them XP and GP rewards for their work.
+GP are only available as a reward if you have a Premium license.

 In your task description, make sure to explain what type of file you expect your students to submit for this specific quest objective.